Dejan Savićević: 1987–88 season: weighing offers from big Yugoslav clubs

-By the 1987–88 season, bigger Yugoslav teams—primarily Red Star Belgrade and FK Partizan—began expressing strong interest in the Montenegrin's services.
+By the 1987–88 season, bigger Yugoslav teams—primarily Red Star Belgrade and Partizan—began expressing strong interest in the Montenegrin's services.
 The twenty-one-year-old became the most sought-after young asset in Yugoslav football resulting in his entire league season at Budućnost being marked by the chase for his signature.
-Though the player had often had issues with FK Budućnost's club management in the past, often openly stating so in Yugoslav sports media, this relationship further deteriorated when one of the main stipulations of his professional contract with the club—that of being given a two-bedroom apartment by summer 1987—was not met within the agreed-upon timeframe.
+Though the player had often had issues with Budućnost's club management in the past, often openly stating so in Yugoslav sports media, this relationship further deteriorated when one of the main stipulations of his professional contract with the club—that of being given a two-bedroom apartment by summer 1987—was not met within the agreed-upon timeframe.
 Already talking to Red Star's Montenegro-born scout Nastadin Begović who had family in the Titograd area and often checked in on the young player whenever in town, Savićević wanted out of Budućnost and, via his media statements, began putting pressure on the club to sell him immediately.

 Under new head coach Špaco Poklepović, the Budućnost roster went through some notable changes.
 Though forward Željko Janović was still the number one option up front, talented youngsters Predrag Mijatović and Anto Drobnjak from the club's youth system were attached to the first team and immediately began getting regular opportunities at forward spots.
 Despite putting in another confident season under head coach Poklepović that would see Savićević score 10 league goals from 29 appearances, the player simultaneously butted heads with the Budućnost management, at one point even resorting to refusing to go to the mid-season training camp with the rest of the team during the winter break.